BrewInteractive/nestjs-hasura/docs/installation.md

 #### `register` and `registerAsync`

-The `register` and `registerAsync` method configures the module by synchronously receiving a configuration object.
+The Hasura module, with its `register` and `registerAsync` methods, operates within the services, controllers, and other classes at the same level as the module it is imported into.
+However, services, controllers, and other classes in submodules do not utilize the features of the Hasura module.

 ```ts
 import { HasuraModule } from '@brewww/nestjs-hasura-module';